gpbenton/engMQTTClient/README.md

 ## Building

+### Log4c
-Download and compile and install the latest version log4c.
-The version from the respository is too old to work.
-I have log4c 1.2.4 working.
+The version from the raspian respository is too old to work, so you need to get the tarball and install that.
+See the instructions at [http://log4c.sourceforge.net/#installation]

+### Mosquitto
 Install the following packages

 	pi@raspberrypi ~/energenie/engMQTTClient $ dpkg --get-selections | grep mosquitto